 Brian Dooley, historian

 In March 1963 Terence O’Neill became the prime minister of Northern Ireland, replacing the long-serving Viscount Brookeborough.
-O’Neill was a Protestant and a lifelong Unionist – but he was also a pragmatist who recognised that sectarianism threatened the future of Northern Ireland.
-In the first two years of his rule O’Neill sought improved relations with the Republic, meeting the taoiseach; he also moved towards reconciliation with Northern Ireland’s Catholics, making controversial gestures such as a visit to a convent.
-Hardline Unionists criticised O’Neill’s actions as treacherous while Nationalists condemned them for not going far enough.
-As O’Neill was wrestling with how to implement reform amid these political divisions, Great Britain was plunged into a dire economic recession in the late 1960s.
-The downturn hit Northern Ireland’s industries hard; unemployment increased at a rapid rate and rivalry for the few available jobs became fierce.
-Catholics made up less than 40 per cent of the population but more than 60 per cent of the unemployed.
+O’Neill was a Protestant and a lifelong Unionist – but he was also a pragmatist who recognised that sectarianism threatened the security and the future of Northern Ireland.
+In the first two years of his rule, O’Neill sought improved relations with the Republic of Ireland, meeting the taoiseach.
+He also moved towards reconciliation with Northern Ireland’s Catholics, making controversial gestures such visiting a convent.
+Hardline Unionists condemned O’Neill’s actions as treacherous, while Nationalists condemned O’Neill for not going far enough.
+By the late 1960s, as O’Neill was wrestling with how to implement reform amid these political divisions, Great Britain was plunged into a dire economic recession.
+The downturn hit Northern Ireland’s industries hard; unemployment grew rapidly and rivalry for available jobs became fierce.
+Catholics, of course, were hit hardest: they made up less than 40 per cent of the population but more than 60 per cent of the unemployed.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

-R. Poole and J. Llewellyn, “The Northern Ireland civil rights movement”, Alpha History, accessed [today’s date], http://alphahistory.com/northernireland/northern-ireland-civil-rights-movement/.
+R. Poole and J. Llewellyn, “The Northern Ireland civil rights movement”, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/northern-ireland-civil-rights-movement/